databrary/policies/sops.md

 #### Viewing Data

 Any member of the public may browse data sets or tools with unrestricted/public level of access.
 Individuals with Databrary member status may browse or download data sets and tools with the *unrestricted/public* level of access.
 Members may also browse or download assets with *restricted, but open* access.
 They may request access to *restricted by contributor* assets, and if granted access, browse or download those files.
 All browsing and downloading will be logged by Databrary.
-Databrary will send periodic reminders to members of downloaded data reminding them to cite datasets and associated papers, to obtain appropriate IRB approvals for conducting research, to maintain the security of the downloaded data, and to remove data that are no longer needed. .
+Databrary will send periodic reminders to members of downloaded data reminding them to cite datasets and associated papers, to obtain appropriate IRB approvals for conducting research, to maintain the security of the downloaded data, and to remove data that are no longer needed.

 Many possible use cases will involve browsing or downloading data without conducting research on those data (e.g., finding excerpts for teaching, searching for exemplars to facilitate study design, pre-research activities on a dataset to determine whether formal analyses are feasible or promising).
 If members intend to conduct research with datasets, they may be required to obtain permission from a research ethics entity at their institution; decisions about whether members may conduct research on datasets is beyond Databrary's control.
 Thus, when permitted by the research entity that supervises their research, members may conduct research on data sets.

 #### Member Account Renewal

 Member and sponsored member accounts must be renewed annually.
 Databrary will send members and sponsored members reminders that their accounts are due to expire and ask researchers to update their account information.
 To renew their accounts, members and sponsored members will electronically sign the Databrary User Agreement.
-Information about account renewals will be sent to research ethics staff at each member's home institution.All browsing and downloading will be logged by user.
+Information about account renewals will be sent to research ethics staff at each member's home institution.

 ### 3.2.
 Deposits